Ranitidine: 7 things you should know

-- A headache and gastrointestinal side effects (such as constipation, diarrhea, nausea, abdominal pain) are the most commonly reported side effects.
-Other side effects are rare.
+- A headache and gastrointestinal side effects (such as constipation, diarrhea, nausea, and abdominal pain) were the most commonly reported side effects.
+Other side effects were rare.

-- May cause false-positive results on urine protein tests and higher dosages may affect liver function.
+- May have caused false-positive results on urine protein tests and higher dosages could affect liver function.

-- The dosage of ranitidine should be adjusted in people with kidney disease, and a dosage reduction should be considered in those with liver disease.
+- The dosage of ranitidine needed to be adjusted in people with kidney disease, and considered in those with liver disease.

-- Avoid in people with acute porphyria (a group of disorders characterized by the build-up of porphyrin-producing natural chemicals).
+- Not for people with acute porphyria (a group of disorders characterized by the build-up of porphyrin-producing natural chemicals).

-- May interact with some other medications including warfarin, HIV antivirals, nifedipine, procainamide, and benzodiazepines.
+- There was a potential for interaction with some other medications including warfarin, HIV antivirals, nifedipine, procainamide, and benzodiazepines.

-- Vitamin B12 deficiency may occur with long-term therapy.
+- Vitamin B12 deficiency could occur with long-term therapy.